 The Lupastrids are one of the more widespread forms of natural sapient starcraft known.
 Of such beings, Lupastrids are the most often to be claimed to be artificial- to which the Lupastrids respond with requests for duels.
 Lupastrids enjoy space battles, especially spectacular ones- some have testified that a starship exploding is the only thing that stimulates all of their senses at once.
 However, they are extremely good at minimizing casualties.
-Lupastrids are masters of pinpoint disabling spacecraft, and show this off when pressed- for an example from history, a well-reknowned pirate battleship dueling with a cruiser-scale Lupastrid once found itself completely without weaponry, engines, or even a non-bulkhead outer hull with no other damage.
+Lupastrids are masters of making spacecraft incapable of fighting without destroying them, and show this off when pressed- for an example from history, a well-reknowned pirate battleship dueling with a cruiser-scale Lupastrid once found itself completely without weaponry, engines, or even a non-bulkhead outer hull with no other damage.

 This begs the question of how Lupastrids developed such battle prowess.
 Lupastrids organize themselves into prides, bands, and clans- and fighting between these is extremely common, though generally nonlethal.
 These groups tend to go on long, meandering journeys on their own- occasionally trading members and weapons fire with other groups they meet (occasionally including non-Lupastrid spacecraft).
 Some Lupastrids speak of a dark past hunting down every last warfleet of an evil empire... but most say that these Lupastrids are simply looking for attention.